xzhang03/Photometry_analysis/README.md

 * Supports using all, a single segment, or multiple segments of the data for alignment (with gui)
 * Supports post-filtering and post-flattening after alignment

-If you use the photometry cubes
+If you use the photometry square-wave cubes
 1. Run tcpPreprocess
 2. Change the settings on the top of tcpAlign
 3. Run tcpAlign